, , , ,

 If your organization is experiencing any of the following signals, it may be time to revisit how conversion is being measured:

-A structured audit can help reveal where these signals originate and how they can be addressed through improved segmentation, ecosystem journey mapping, and measurement architecture.
+structured audit, along with a CRO audit checklist, can help reveal where these signals originate and how they can be addressed through improved segmentation, ecosystem journey mapping, and measurement architecture.

 Learn more about Axelerant’s CRO and digital marketing services or explore how an ecosystem CRO audit can help uncover hidden conversion opportunities across your digital platforms.